-On 15 June 2022, the Company obtained shareholder approval permitting it to issue up to 10,075,141 ordinary shares for cash on a non-preemptive basis, representing 10% of the ordinary shares then in issue.
-The Directors are proposing that this shareholder approval be renewed at the forthcoming 2023 AGM.
+On 15 June 2022, the Company obtained shareholder approval permitting it to issue up to 10,075,141 ordinary shares for cash on a non-pre-emptive basis, representing 10 per cent of the ordinary shares then in issue.
+The Directors are proposing that this shareholder approval be renewed at the forthcoming 2023 Annual General Meeting.